Best Footwear for Summer Hiking

 Summertime is a special time for so many hikers and backpackers.
 Everyone hits the trail in the pursuit of making memories that are worth remembering and sharing with friends and colleagues.
 In the last a few posts, we first discussed and compared the features of convertible pants and shorts giving you valuable information about these two types of bottoms and a starting point before planning your summer hiking trip(s).
 Then, you got familiar with the five golden rules for summer hiking as well as the various ways of water treatment on the trail.
 Our latest post concerned night hiking with its pros, cons, and dangers.
 Following the recent summertime line of our blog, we continue with one of the most important components of every serious hiker’s gear - hiking footwear.
 Do you remember “What Everyone Should Know About Hiking Shoes”?
-If not, you can read it here.
 We remind you that among the most important features of any hiking shoes or boots are good fit, durability, breathability, waterproofness, stability, shock absorbency, good traction, light weight etc.

 The main debate over the last a few decades has been between lightweight and heavyweight footwear.
 But is it so for summer hiking?
 The rest of this text is aimed at helping you decide what kind of footwear to choose for your summer hikes.